Dog Bite Lawyer Houston, TX

 - The plaintiff did not provoke the dog in any way through torment, prodding, or harm.

 Thus, even if the owner did not know that their dog was potentially dangerous, they can still be held liable in such instances.
+Lack of knowledge about their pet’s behavior does not free them of liability.
 When you are filing a claim after your dog bite injury, it is very important to get an TX dog bite lawyer in Houston, who knows the law and can direct you to the best course of action regarding your state’s laws.
+They will review your case details and develop the best strategies that will boost your chances of obtaining the maximum compensation amount.

 The “One Bite Rule”